 Add documents in the correct order when creating article pages:

-- Then add the multimedia modules in the article: Inline Image, Image gallery, and/or Download Module.
+- Add the multimedia modules to the article: Inline Image, Image gallery, and/or Download Module.

 - Only upload the multimedia assets (documents, images, video files) from your computer directly to the module.